shuber/hattr_accessor/README.markdown

 hattr\_accessor
 ===============

-A gem/plugin that allows you to define attr\_accessors that reference members of a hash.
+Allows you to define attr\_accessors that reference members of a hash.

 Installation